open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Defined in the [Resource SDK](../resource/sdk.md) specification:

 - **Resource**: a set of key-values with unique keys describing the process
-- **Instrumentation Library**: the name and version associated with a package of instrumentation.
+- [**Instrumentation Library**](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/glossary.md#instrumentation-library): the name and version associated with a package of instrumentation.

 These are the significant data types used in the model architecture:

 - **Aggregator**: aggregates one or more measurements in a useful way
-- **Aggregator snapshot**: copy of an synchronous instrument aggregator taken during collection
+- **Aggregator Snapshot**: copy of an synchronous instrument aggregator taken during collection
 - **AggregatorSelector**: chooses which Aggregator to assign to a metric instrument
 - **Accumulation**: consists of Instrument, Label Set, Resource, and Aggregator snapshot, output by Accumulator
 - **Aggregation**: the result of aggregating one or more events by a specific aggregator, output by Processor